John Keracher: Death and legacy

-In 1954, with his health beginning to fail, Keracher retired from the position of Executive Secretary of the Proletarian Party, passing on the mantle to his successor, Al Wysocki.
+In 1954, with his health beginning to fail, Keracher retired as Executive Secretary of the Proletarian Party, passing the mantle to Al Wysocki.
 Keracher moved to Los Angeles, where he remained active in party affairs.

 Keracher died of a heart ailment on January 11, 1958.
-He was 77 years old at the time of his death.
+He was 77.

-The Proletarian Party formally disbanded in 1971.
+The PPA formally disbanded in 1971.
+In addition to his many writings, Keracher is also remembered for his stewardship of America's oldest Marxist book publisher.
+According to ex-PPA member Samuel J. Meyers, "the most important contribution of John Keracher to the labor movement" was to keep Charles H. Kerr & Co. solvent during several difficult decades.